-

 - when an APP entity can collect personal information — the requirements vary according to whether the personal information is or is not sensitive information, and whether the APP entity is an agency or an organisation

-- how an APP entity must collect personal information — the same requirements apply to all APP entities and to all kinds of personal information.
+- how an APP entity must collect personal information — the same requirements apply to all APP entities and to all kinds of personal information, with additional exceptions available to agencies.

 3.3 In summary, the principles that apply are: